No appointment needed.

 - $25 per allergy shot visit

-Staff and Students Requiring Allergy Injections
+Students Requiring Allergy Injections

 The Health Center can administer allergy immunotherapy prescribed by an outside doctor.
 Injections can be continued on a schedule that has been established by your allergist or treating physician.
 Our guidelines require several pieces of documentation in order for our staff physicians to supervise the injections.
 They are as follows: